bdlowery/bdlowery/README.md

 # brian lowery

-Working at https://perpetual.education as a web developer.
+working at https://perpetual.education as a web developer, and https://www.unwrapdesign.com

-Getting my Computer Science degree from Sacramento state.
+senior at sac state majoring in computer science

 https://bdlowery.dev